Orphan Wells - getting a permit to operateAgency:

 4. The acquiring party must obtain adequate conformance bond coverage for the well.
 The amount on the bond is set by law and depends on the depth of the well.
 See our Bond Page for more information.

 5. If the well includes a tank battery and other associated production equipment where potential liabilities may exist, a written agreement known as a "Transfer Settlement Agreement (TSA) may be required to identify particular measures necessary to return the well to production and eliminate compliance issues.
-If such a TSA will be required, Office of Geological Survey Compliance staff will contact the acquiring party following submittal of the permit transfer request.
+If such a TSA will be required, Office of Oil, Gas, & Minerals Compliance staff will contact the acquiring party following submittal of the permit transfer request.

-6. Documentation and forms to be submitted to the Office of Geological Survey:
+6. Documentation and forms to be submitted to the Office of Oil, Gas, & Minerals:

 download all forms